 Now only 99 cents!
 The Prepper’s Guide to Food Storage eBook!

 A few days ago I quietly changed the price of the eBook version of Prepper’s Guide to Food Storage to 99 cents.
-It was $3.99.
-Why did I do this?
-Let me explain.

 It is my feeling that responsible authors need to move to the forefront, even if that means sacrificing some royalties along the way.
 Bringing the price down to 99 cents is my way of ensuring that everyone can afford a copy of a book on food storage that is credible and grounded in first hand, practical experience.